machinable-org/machinable/docs/guide/machinable-yaml.md

 ## Versions

 Components often induce a number of different versions.
 For example, a model might have a version with and a version without momentum.
-To manage the configuration of different versions it can be impractical to create multiple components that inherit the configuration from some base component.
+To manage the configuration of different versions it can be impractical to create multiple components that inherit the configuration from some base components.
 Instead, we can define configuration patterns inline.
 To define a version, specify the configuration difference under a key that starts with `~`.

 <<< @/docs/.vuepress/includes/machinable_yaml/machinable_versions.yaml